partjarnberg/tutorials/new-java-http-client/university-service/README.md

 The service provides functionality for students to register at the University.
 Also they can register/unregister for courses they plan to attend.
 ## API documentation
 All operations enabled by the API and how to interact with the service, in detail, is listed in this section.
+### Rate limit
+The API have rate limitation allowing 3600 requests per hour.
+The following HTTP headers reveals current status.

+__X-RateLimit-Limit__ - The maximum number of requests you're permitted to make per hour.

+__X-RateLimit-Remaining__ - The number of requests remaining in the current rate limit window.

+__X-RateLimit-Reset__ - The time at which the current rate limit window resets in UTC epoch seconds.
 ### GET /api/students
 Get all students being registered at the University.
 ```